ghanan94/cooperative-adaptive-algorithms-assignment-3/question 1/readme.txt

 c) Done.

 d) Done.
+See plot.png in this folder.
-Run 'run_ga' as mentioned above to see the plot as it is being run.
+OR Run 'run_ga' as mentioned above to see the plot as it is being run.

 e) Crossover & mutation are 0.6 and 0.25 respectively.
 +--------------+--------------+--------------+---------+---------+---------+